 Community Science Volunteer Info

 Interested in becoming a Community Science volunteer?
-See details including the Frequently Asked Questions below:

 Our Community Science program uses volunteers to collect data on the health of our local watersheds and provide outreach to our local community.
-Volunteers collect aquatic insects (benthic macroinvertebrates), conduct monthly water quality sampling including bacteria, and manage continuous stream temperature loggers.
-Learn more about the Program.
+Volunteers are involved with collecting/monitoring:

 What is the Time Commitment to Volunteer?